Herein are the older Challenger II 447 Legacy, 503 Deluxe, 582 Premium

 This leaves only straightforward assembly, covering and painting to be done by the owner.
 No special tools or skills are required.
 Most people do the project in their garage or basement.
 This is sufficient space since the two wings remain separate and are only attached to the fuselage just before the first flight.

-The fastest time on record for a fully loaded Challenger II 503 Deluxe is 172 hours, with the average being 225-275 hours.
 Of course your time will go up if you decide to paint a reproduction of the Mona Lisa on the tail, or the Sistine Chapel on the underside of the wings!

 The Challenger is one of the simplest and quickest designs to assemble on the market.
 The short assembly times mean Challenger kits have an extremely high completion rate and reward the owner with a great sense of accomplishment and satisfaction.
 Most other kitplanes take 800 to 2,000 hours to build - for most people this means years will pass before the first flight so they lose interest.